Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 There are tons of apps, plugins, and add-ons that make Google Sheets endlessly extensible by connecting it with the other tools you use to do your work.
 And most marketers are taking advantage of that, with 79% reporting that they pull data from other tools into Google Sheets:

-And while most marketers only pull data from one tool into Google Sheets, many use Google Sheets to collect data from more than 11 different apps:
+And while most marketers pull data from only one other app into their worksheets, many use Google Sheets to collect data from 11 or more sources:

 What tools are they pulling data from?
-It’s a long list that includes everything from reporting tools like Google Analytics to accounting tools like QuickBooks:
+The long list includes everything from reporting tools like Google Analytics to accounting tools like QuickBooks:

 “When it comes to marketing analytics and Google Sheets, there’s no limit to what you can do to improve workflows and the accessibility/usability of campaign and audience data,” says Andrew Becks of 301 Digital Media.

 “Sadly, not all platforms and tools seamlessly integrate with Google Sheets, so we sometimes have to get creative.”

 “The hackiest thing I’ve done lately is leveraging Mailparser to download CSV files containing analytics that are emailed to me daily, parse through the email attachments’ contents, and upload the details into Google Sheets.”